Financial Aid Programs

 - Be in "Good" or "Warning/Probationary" standing for financial aid; and

-- Have a cumulative Foothill-De Anza GPA of at least 2.0, and
+- Your cumulative GPA must be at least 2.0, and

 How much can I earn?

-Most students are allowed to earn up to $2,000 per eligible quarter, but the amount can be less depending on your financial need.
-The actual amount you earn will depend on the job you choose, your salary, and the number of hours you want to work.
+Most students are allowed to earn up to $3,000 per eligible quarter, but the amount can be less depending on your financial need.
+The actual amount you earn will depend on the job you choose, your salary, and the number of hours you work.

 How do I get a FWS job?

-- Each year we have enough funds to fill about 25-35 FWS positions.
+- Each year we have enough funds to fill only about 25-30 FWS positions.
 Once those funds are awarded, hiring stops.

 What if there are no current job openings?

 Additional FWS jobs (and funds) can open up throughout the year.
 Keep checking.